ddeutils/ddedocs/docs/services/github/github-actions.md

 ## Secrets

-> Warning: \
+!!! warning

-> Secrets are limited to 64K so, use `gpg` to encrypt larger secrets on the repository.
+    Secrets are limited to **64K** so, use `gpg` to encrypt larger secrets on the repository.

 ## Trigger Workflow